MechanicalRock/mechanicalrock.github.io/_posts/2020-11-09-the-cloud-data-warehouse.md

  **Online Transactional Processing** refers to systems of record that we might expect to experience a high degree of write activity as well as read activity.
 Historically this has indicated data mutability, though recent software architectures such as Event Sourcing demand immutable systems of record.
 Whilst it is common for OLTP systems to be comprised of relational databases, it is also common for document or NoSQL databases to take this role also.

  **Online Analytical Processing** refers to technologies and methodologies designed to respond to complex analytical queries with the best performance possible.
-It is highly focused on read performance and often incorporates different database technologies, as well as specific data modelling and normalization techniques.
+It is highly focused on read performance and often incorporates different database technologies, specific data modelling and normalization techniques, and an absence of enforced constraints and table indices.
+OLAP systems tend to be vastly outnumbered by OLTP systems (in fact many organisations may have only one OLAP system), yet the variety and volume of data contained is usually much greater.

+ **Data Lakes** are the organisation of data at rest for a variety of purposes.
+It can comprise of structured and unstructured data, and its utility typically goes beyond general analytics and reporting requirements.
+For example it could include streaming video data, raw text, audio recordings as well as traditional structured data exported or streamed from OLTP systems.

+ Organisations have been building data lakes for years and whilst many began on premise, most are built in the cloud these days due to:
+ * decreasing cost of cloud storage
+ * availability of high quality managed cloud services to compute on bulk data
+ * increased resilience and storage features (e.g. lifecycling) of cloud storage

+ The key point to understand is that **for the specific use case of general analytics and reporting**, cloud data warehouses are **combining the best of OLAP and Data Lakes** into one cohesive service offering: where storage is cheap but resilient; compute is scalable and priced on usage; and operational overhead is low.